MarsBased/handbook/guides/patterns/rails/command.md

 ## Solution overview

-We have chosen a custom solution to implement the command pattern.

-Considered alternatives:

-- [SimpleCommand](https://github.com/nebulab/simple_command): Adds some helper methods and integration with ActiveModel::Validations.
-Not worth to include an additional dependency.
-- [Rectify Commands](https://github.com/andypike/rectify#commands): Simple but lacks flexibility.
-It has some magic that makes the learning curve harder.
-- [Trailblazer](http://trailblazer.to/): It is difficult to implement it in isolation.
+We have chosen to use [SimpleCommand](https://github.com/nebulab/simple_command) to implement the Command pattern.
+SimpleCommand provides a standard way of defining commands and getting its result.
+Its a very lightweight gem (~ 100 LOC) which adds no external dependencies but provides a solid basis to create commands from.

 ## Usage: The command class